tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 **Progress Report:**
 - Caleb completed the anonymous route.py stub.
 - Caleb has implemented the profiles and comments tables to the database.
+- Caleb has implemented a getter method for the profiles table and a set method stub
 - Tanjet finished working on the comment on the review route.py stub.

 **Difficulties:**